mthl/guix-artwork/website/posts/outreachy-summer-2020-status-report-1.md

 The final project list is announced on Feb.
 25, 2020.

-For further information, check out the [timeline](https://www.outreachy.org/apply/project-selection), [information about the application process](https://www.outreachy.org/apply), and the [eligibility
+Should you have any questions regarding the internship, please check out the [timeline](https://www.outreachy.org/apply/project-selection), [information about the application process](https://www.outreachy.org/apply), and the [eligibility